-136. The Isle of Man reported that it has no domestic law limitations for including MAP arbitration in its tax treaties.
-Its tax treaty policy is to include a mandatory and binding arbitration provision based on Article 25(5) of the OECD Model Tax Convention in its bilateral tax treaties.
+179. The Isle of Man reported that it has no domestic law limitations for including MAP arbitration in its tax treaties.
+Its tax treaty policy is to include a mandatory and binding arbitration provision based on Article 25(5) of the OECD Model Tax Convention (OECD, 2017) in its bilateral tax treaties.

-137. Up to date, the Isle of Man has incorporated an arbitration clause in six of its 24 treaties as a final stage to the MAP.
-In all six treaties its arbitration clause is equivalent to Article 25(5) of the OECD Model Tax Convention.
+181. Up to date, the Isle of Man has incorporated an arbitration clause in six of its 24 treaties as a final stage to the MAP.
+In all six treaties its arbitration clause is equivalent to Article 25(5) of the OECD Model Tax Convention (OECD, 2017).

-138. The Isle of Man indicated that it does not anticipate any modifications in relation to element C.6.
+182. The Isle of Man did not indicate that it anticipates any modifications in relation to element C.6.